MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 > - Press keys
 > - Trust the mob
-> - Become comfortable working with incomplete understanding
+> - Become comfortable working with an incomplete understanding

 Pressing keys on a keyboard is easy and requires little explanation.
 Trusting the mob and working with incomplete understanding requires a little more explanation.